benedekrozemberczki/RolX/README.md

 ### Logging

-The models are defined in a way that parameter settings and cluster quality is logged in every single epoch.
+The models are defined in a way that parameter settings, extracted features and factoprization loss are logged in every single epoch.
 Specifically we log the followings:

 ```
 1. Hyperparameter settings.
 We save each hyperparameter used in the experiment.
+3. Number of extracted features per epoch.
+We take the number of features before and after prunning.
 2. Cost per epoch.
-Reconstruction cost is stored depending on the model type.
+Reconstruction cost is stored in every iteration.
-3. Cluster quality.
-Measured by modularity.
-We calculate it based on k-means clustering per epoch.
 4. Runtime.
-We measure the time needed for optimization -- measured by seconds.
+We measure the time needed for feature extraction and optimization -- measured by seconds.
 ```

 ### Options

-Learning of the embedding is handled by the `src/factorizer.py` script which provides the following command line arguments.
+The feature extraction and factorization are handled by the `src/main.py` script which provides the following command line arguments.

 #### Input and output options